-(1) To seek approval of an additional Special Procurement, the Superintendent shall submit a Written request to the Contract Review Board.
-The request must describe the contracting procedure, the Goods and Services or class of Goods and Services that are the subject of the Special Procurement, and the circumstances that justify the use of a Special Procurement under the standards set forth in Section (2) of this Rule.
+(1) To seek approval of an additional Special Procurementprocurement, the Superintendent shall submit a Writtenwritten request to the Contract Review Board.
+The request mustshall describe the contracting procedure, the Goods and Servicesgoods or services or class of Goods and Servicesgoods or services that are the subject of the Special Procurementprocurement, and the circumstances that justify the use of a Special Procurementprocurement under the standards set forth in Sectionsection (2) of this Rulerule.

-(2) The Contract Review Board shall review and may approve a request for a Special Procurement if the Contract Review Board finds that the use of the Special Procurement:
+(2) The Contract Review Board shall review and may approve a request for a Special Procurementprocurement if the Contract Review Board finds that the use of the Special Procurementprocurement:

-- (a) Is unlikely to encourage favoritism in the Awarding of Public Contracts or to substantially diminish competition for Public Contracts; and - (b) (A) Is reasonably expected to result in substantial cost savings to the District or to the public; or - (B) Otherwise substantially promotes the public interest in a manner that could not practicably be realized by complying with Procurement requirements that would otherwise be applicable to the Procurement under Division 47 of these Rules.
+- (a) Is unlikely to encourage favoritism in the Awardingawarding of Public Contracts or to substantially diminish competition for Public Contracts; and - (b) (A) Is reasonably expected to result in substantial cost savings to the District or to the public; or - (B) Otherwise substantially promotes the public interest in a manner that could not practicably be realized by complying with Procurementprocurement requirements that would otherwise be applicable to the Procurementprocurement under Divisiondivision 47 of these Rulesrules.

-(3) The District shall give public notice of approval of a Special Procurement in the manner provided in PPS 47-0300.
-The notice will describe the Goods or Services or class of Goods or Services subject to the Special Procurement, and shall give affected Persons at least seven Days from the date of notice of the approval of the Special Procurement to protest the Special Procurement.
+(3) The District shall give public notice of approval of a Special Procurementprocurement in the manner provided in ORS 279B.055(4) and PPS 47-0300.
+The notice will describe the Goodsgoods or Servicesservices or class of Goods or Servicesgoods or services subject to the Special Procurementprocurement, and shall give affectedAffected Persons at least seven Daysdays from the date of notice of the approval of the Special Procurementprocurement to protest the Special Procurementprocurement.

-(4) An affected Person may protest the approval of a Special Procurement in accordance with ORS 279B.400 and PPS 47-0700.
+(4) An affected PersonAffected person may protest the approval of a Special Procurementprocurement in accordance with ORS 279B.400 and PPS 47-0700.

-(5) An approved Class Special Procurement shall be added to enumerated Class Special Procurements in PPS 47-0288.
+(5) An approved Class Special Procurement procurement shall be added to enumerated Class Special Procurements procurements in PPS 47-0288.